About The Greater Sage-Grouse

-A California Species of Special Concern, Harvest Species
+A California Species of Special Concern, Game Species

 Open areas within sagebrush communities are needed for courtship displays.
 Fairly open stands of sagebrush are needed for nesting.
 The nest is a shallow scrape with a thin lining of plant material; often placed under sagebrush.
 Breeding occurs from mid-February to late August.
 The peak strutting period is March-April.
 Nesting and brooding period is May-July.
 All males in a local area gather to display (lek) during the early breeding period.
 A few dominant males do most of the mating.
 Clutch size is 5-13; averaging 7-8.
 The incubation period is 25 days.
 The female cares for the young.
 Young sage grouse first fly at 7-14 days.